 Passengers are the experiences you have inside yourself; thoughts, beliefs, memories, feelings, physical sensations, impulses, and emotions.
 Some passengers are benign, which don’t affect us very much.
 Some are even pleasant, and help us on the road of life at certain times.
 But some passengers make us feel really vulnerable and uncomfortable.

 PAUSE: Do you know your triggers and typical reactions based on past experience?

 Humans will naturally and automatically do more of what feels good, and less of what feels bad.
-So we develop strategies to keep the bad feeling passengers outside of our awareness.
-Strategies are the ways we think and behave to quiet down the passengers.
-There are an infinite number of strategies we can develop to quiet down passengers.
+So we develop emotional habit patterns to keep the bad feeling passengers outside of our awareness.
+Emotional habit patterns are the ways we think and behave to quiet down the passengers.
+There are an infinite number of habit patterns we can develop to quiet down passengers.
 Sometimes these are ways of thinking, sometimes ways of behaving.

-Over time, these strategies can become auto-pilot habits.
 Like subtle addictions, we become so consumed in quieting down the passengers, we loose sight of where we truly want to go in life.
-If we over use our auto-pilot strategies too long or too often, the passengers start hijacking your life!
+If we over use our auto-pilot habits too long or too often, the passengers start hijacking your life!
 Soon our driving patterns (our actions) can become automatically and unconsciously under the influence of the passengers, rather than the driver, us!

 Highway Interchanges, Off Ramps, and Life Transitions

 Life transitions tend to be particularly challenging.
 Just as when we are driving a new road, or negotiating the transition from the highway to surface streets, you have to shift out of cruise control and attend more carefully to where you are going.
 Just the same, when we begin new or uncertain roads, auto-pilot no longer works!